Navy HSC Program

 Applicants must have a cumulative grade point average (GPA) of at least 3.0 on a 4.0 scale.
 With the recommendation of the Bureau of Medicine and Surgery's Professional Review Board, the respective Officer Community Manager (OCM) may grant GPA waivers on a case-by-case basis.

 Selectees must complete their studies or training as full-time students attending all normal school sessions.
-Full-time students are required to take a minimum of 12 credits per semester.
-Students must attend summer classes between spring and fall semesters (at least five credit hours).
 Students must maintain a GPA of at least 2.5 after selection.

-Selectees will not be permitted to extend their projected graduation date, cease attending classes, change majors, enter exchange programs or transfer schools without specific approval of NRC.
+Selectees will not be permitted to extend their projected graduation date, cease attending classes, change majors, enter exchange programs or transfer schools without specific approval of the Officer Community Manager via Navy Recruiting Command.
 Failure to obtain permission may result in disenrollment.

 Civilians: Once selected for the program, civilians will be enlisted by their recruiting district.
 They will be ordered to the Navy Recruiting District (NRD) nearest their college and will be placed in an active duty status as an E-6, Officer Candidate First Class (OC1) in the Navy.